Introduction

 • It ensures that your trial balance is balanced.

-• By writing out all of your journal entries, you will better understand which accounts are created when (and why).
+• You will better understand which accounts are created when (and why) by writing out all of your journal entries.

 • You’ll start getting familiar with your balance sheet and income statement formats.

-Assets include accounts receivable and inventory, while liabilities include debt due soon (accounts payable) and long-term obligations like leases or insurance contracts that must be paid at some point in the future.
-The primary function of most cash flow statements is to track how much cash a company brings in each month compared with how much goes out.
+Liabilities include debt due immediately (accounts payable) and long-term commitments like leases or insurance contracts that must be paid later.
+Accounts receivable and inventory are examples of assets.
+The primary purpose of most cash flow statements is to track the monthly inflows and outflows of cash for a business.

 Make sure you have them listed.
-If you’re unsure of an item on your balance sheet or a loan that you took out for some reason – find out what it is and put it down.
+Find out the details of any loan you took out or an item on your balance sheet that you need clarification on, then note it down.

 ———————————————————————————————————————————————————